 Through land use regulations, usually codified in a "development code" or "zoning ordinance," Oregon's local governments adopt zoning maps and development standards that control the use of land.
 See Building on Vacant Land: Zoning Issues You Might Face for a general explanation of zoning regulations.

 To determine the applicable zoning, as well as what your local laws allow on your property, review the appropriate zoning map and ordinance.
-Your local jurisdiction may even have a website that allows you to print a property report giving you information about your zoning.
+Ideally, you'll find this on your local jurisdiction's website.
 If it remains unclear how your property is zoned or what uses are allowed, talk to your local planning department.

 If you were planning to build your own THOW, this would also a good opportunity to learn what building and safety standards will apply to the construction.
 Even when planning to buy a prebuilt one, however, you will want to confirm that it meets the safety standards imposed by your local government.